 There are many diseases that can mimic the symptoms of OA, so a radiograph should be taken on every suspected OA to eliminate these other causes.

-This one has arthritis.
+This knee has arthritis.
 The arrows point to all of the rough edges that are indicative of OA.
-Compare these rough edges to the smooth edges on the radiograph above.
 Also, the bone has a stronger whitish appearance, another indication of OA.
-You saw what this looks like on the picture of the knee joint above.
+The subtle changes on the radiograph don’t seem like much, but to a joint this is abnormal and painful.

 This dog was originally suspected of having arthritis based on a history of soreness in the hip area.
 It would be a mistake to treat this dog with an arthritis supplement and let the undiagnosed problem progress.

-Radiographs revealed the true diagnosis was not the assumed arthritis, as can be seen at the arrow at the far left of the radiograph.
-The white circular area in the bone has the potential to be several different diseases, some of them serious like cancer.
+Radiographs revealed the true diagnosis was not the assumed arthritis in this case.
+The white circular area in the bone has the potential to be several different diseases, some of them serious like bone cancer.
 A bone biopsy is need to know for sure.

 A close-up view gives you a better idea of this dog’s problem